shriansh1625/AI-powered-Analysis-Suite/README.md

 GEMINI_API_KEY="your_gemini_api_key"
 SECRET_KEY="generate_a_strong_random_string_here"

-Start Docker: Make sure you have Docker Desktop installed and running.
+Start Docker: Make sure you have Docker Desktop installed and presently running

 Run the Services (in 3 separate terminals):